edom/work/edom.github.io/natkno.md

     - Define: Shadow.
     - Infer: Light travels in straight line.
         - Observe: The shape of the shadow.
-    - ... it's still a very long way to 21st century knowledge
         - Observe: two fires, two shadows.
             - Stand between two fires.
             - Observe: two shadows of you.